nus-cs1010/2324-s1/docs/vim-tips.md

 - ++d++++w++ delete the current word
 - ++y++++w++ yank the current word (copy word into buffer)

-Can you guess what each of these do:
+Can you guess what each of these does:

 - ++d++++f++++shift+0++
 - ++d++++f++++shift+0++